Entry requirements

 If you wish to apply for this Master’s, you are expected to hold an academic Bachelor’s or Master’s degree in a field that ensures a level of mathematical proficiency (e.g. Mathematics, Physics or Econometrics), particularly in the fields of calculus, linear algebra, statistics and probability.

-Additionally, you are assumed to be familiar with the following topics:
+Additionally, you must to be familiar with all the following topics:

 If your previous education does not fulfill this programme’s requirements, you might be eligible to apply for the pre-Master's programme.